meri-imperiumi/handbook/docs/checklists/01_before_sailing.md

 - [ ] Download [[weather#Offshore weather|GRIB files]] and [[navigation#Planning an offshore route|calculate latest weather route]]
 - [ ] Download charts for the area in both Orca and Navionics
 - [ ] Download any media planned to be consumed while offshore
+- [ ] Charge all battery packs and flashlights
 - [ ] Set up sea bunk with lee cloth
 - [ ] Fill alcohol stove with fuel
 - [ ] Stow bow anchor in anchor locker